Hélio Castroneves: Tax evasion trial

 During the trial, his indictment centered around whether he used Seven Promotions as a tax shelter to avoid paying U.S. taxes.
 The defense claimed Seven Promotions was a Panamanian company created by Castroneves' father (Helio Sr.) in early 1999 to improve his son's image in Brazil and to recruit sponsors.
 Prosecutors called that a lie, showing jurors documents claiming Castroneves owned Seven Productions, and that it was merely a shell corporation set up to obscure taxable income.
 An IRS agent testified Castroneves owed every amount of taxable income despite the driver not receiving any of it.
 (Note: The payments were invested in a deferred compensation agreement with the Dutch firm Fintage Licensing for athletes with relatively short careers and are at risk of injury or worse.)
 The defense argued Castroneves focused on racing rather than his income; he was unaware of his finances and disliked Dutch and Panamanian business dealings.
 They said he was uninterested and could not understand his finances and signed papers without knowing their meaning.
 They also affirmed that the listing of Castroneves as the owner of Seven Promotions in the original Penske contract was a 'clerical error', and that other holes were later discovered in the contract, a result of haphazardly rushing through the negotiations.

 The trial ended with closing arguments on 10 April 2009.
-If found guilty, he faced a maximum prison sentence of 61/2 years with subsequent deportation because he was a non-American citizen, and the loss of his contracts with companies he endorsed and with Team Penske.
+If found guilty, Castroneves faced a maximum prison sentence of 61/2 years with subsequent deportation because he was a non-American citizen, and the loss of his contracts with companies he endorsed and with Team Penske.
 The jury deliberated until 17 April, when it acquitted Castroneves of the six counts of criminal tax evasion but hung on the conspiracy charge.
 On 22 May, with Castroneves at Indianapolis and back to driving, prosecutors dropped the remaining criminal conspiracy charge.
 A few months later, Castroneves and his attorneys hand-delivered a check to the IRS for back taxes owed, seemingly closing the issue once and for all.
 About two years later, the IRS filed a $6.21 million civil lawsuit against Castroneves for additional taxes and fraud penalties.
 The suit was settled before going to court for approximately 10 percent of what the IRS claimed.